JAudisho/windows-log-monitoring/README.md

 [ALERT] Brute-force attempt detected for user Administrator from IP 192.168.1.100 [ALERT] Multiple account lockouts for user svc_account [ALERT] User added to Administrators group: temp_user

-2. Launch the script in PowerShell:
-.\monitor-logs.ps1

-3. Monitor the `alerts/` folder for suspicious activity.